rickypinci/performance-antipattern-models-qn/README.md

 ## Available Files
 The *script_models/* directory contains files that can be used to plot the same figure as those in the paper.
+- Jsimg files contain the model that is simulated using JMT.
+They should not be modified to avoid that other scripts stop working
 - *runBaseline.py* allows generating data for Figure 3
 - *runAWTY.py* allows generating data for Figure 7(a)
 - *runIEO.py* allows generating data for Figure 7(b)